godspeedsystems/gs-documentation/docs/microservices-framework/API & Event.md

 d. **Context**
 Context refers to the circumstances or conditions under which a user's request for access is evaluated.
 This includes factors such as time, location, or any other relevant contextual information.

-Authz workflow returns JSON output then it is merged with args.data of the task for which authz is being executed.
+Authz function returns JSON output then it is merged with args.data of the task for which authz is being executed.

 <!-- ## Reusing Definitions